Tulsi Gabbard’s history with Russia is even more concerning than you think

 “What happened in Syria is what allowed the Russians to feel that they could do the very same in Ukraine,” he said.

-“And what she is doing with Ukraine shows that it goes beyond her maybe a misunderstanding of one conflict — she is, hook, line and sinker, a Russian puppet.”
+“And what she is doing with Ukraine shows that it goes beyond her maybe misunderstanding one conflict.
+She is, hook, line and sinker, a Russian puppet.”

 Join our commenting forum